-- H2.
-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source.

+- ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.